haumeamagma/NBCU01/README.md

 <b>SAP Integration Suite</b> & <b>SAP Build Process Automation</b> can support our customers today by quickly identifying, vetting and automating as many processes as possible.

-Check out the following chapters to understand and achieve an end-to-end employee onboarding business process integration scenario that is implemented in this session:
+Check out the following chapters to understand and achieve an end-to-end employee onboarding business process integration scenario that is documented in this session:

 - [Scenario Introduction](intro/intro1)
 - [New hire event configuration in SAP SuccessFactors (for your information only)](intro/intro2)